-Remember the feelings you felt when your parents played games with you?
-For me, it wasn’t so much about the game we were playing, but the simple fact that the whole family was participating and having fun together.
+Remember how you felt when your parents played games with you?
+For me, it wasn’t so much about the game we were playing but the simple fact that the whole family was participating and having fun together.
 Creating those memories with your children can create lasting lifetime memories.

-Not only is playing with your child a good way to bond and connect, but family-style playtime also has so many positive psychological and developmental benefits such as social skills and regulation training, self-esteem building, and physical and mental stress relief, just to name a few.
-The big question is often: What should we play so that everyone can participate?
+Not only is playing with your child an excellent way to bond and connect, but family-style playtime also has many positive psychological and developmental benefits, such as social skills and regulation training, self-esteem building, and physical and mental stress relief.1 As parents, we can build togetherness by cultivating an attitude of play.
+The big question is: what should we play so everyone can participate?

 The Best Family-Friendly Games

 Here are some games the whole family can enjoy, both young and old.

 Let’s face it.
 There are games that children need to be introduced to simply because it is a rite of parenting passage.
 There are so many classic games families have played together and passed on from generation to generation.
 Here is a list of games that are necessities for your household.

 1. Chutes and Ladders

 This classic game is easy for kids to play because it’s only based on images and numbers — no reading is required!
 Landing on good deeds, such as gardening and mowing the lawn, means you can move your pawn up the ladders.
 If you land on a bad deed, like grabbing a cat by its tail, you slide down the chutes instead.
 The goal is to land on the 100 spot!
 This game is for ages 4 and up.

 Hi-Ho!
 Cherry-O is a fun counting game you can play with your children.
 Kids learn to add and subtract as they remove cherries from the trees to fill their baskets.
 This game is for ages 3 and up, as the cherries can be choking hazards for smaller children.